LuckyLuke77/UniDataStructuresProject1/README.md

 **Description**<br>
 &nbsp; The **main** function can be divided into 3 parts: <br>

 <br> 1.
-Firstly, we call the function `userInput()` and save the results, also, we create a random number generator.
+Firstly, we call the function `userInput()` and save the results, we also create a random number generator.
 ```c++
 int N = userInput(); // get the users value and save it
 std::default_random_engine generator;